Tax Filing for Dual Citizens [2023 Edition]

 Dual citizenship provides many benefits, including job mobility and voting rights.
 It provides a platform for individuals to travel and stay as long as they wish in the country of their dual citizenship for personal and professional reasons, without restrictions and without being required to apply for a visa.
 Importantly, they are not subject to a border officer’s discretion as to whether to be permitted or denied their entry.

 Foreign Account Tax Compliance Act (FATCA)

-Thanks to the enactment and implementation of the Foreign Account Tax Compliance Act (FATCA) in U.S. intergovernmental FATCA agreements, generally, non-U.S. financial institutions are required to report to the U.S. Internal Revenue Service (IRS) (through the Canada Revenue Agency under the Model I Intergovernmental Agreement (IGA)) accounts held by Canadian residents, that includes U.S. persons, such as U.S. citizens.
-Some thresholds and exceptions apply, but generally, if the financial institution does not comply with FATCA requirements, U.S. payers are required to withhold a tax equal to 30 percent on payments to the non-compliant financial institution.
-That 30 percent withholding is effectively a penalty and, if found in violation of the FATCA requirements, the financial institution risks such penalty being applied to all of its account holders.
+Thanks to the enactment and implementation of the Foreign Account Tax Compliance Act (FATCA) in U.S. intergovernmental FATCA agreements, generally, non-U.S. financial institutions are required to report to the U.S. Internal Revenue Service (the IRS) (through the Canada Revenue Agency under the Model I Intergovernmental Agreement (IGA)) accounts held by Canadian residents who are U.S. persons.
+Some thresholds and exceptions apply, but generally, if the financial institution does not comply with FATCA requirements, U.S. payers are required to withhold a tax equal to 30 percent on payments made to the non-compliant financial institution.
+That 30 percent withholding is effectively a penalty, and, if found in violation of the FATCA requirements, the financial institution risks such a penalty being applied to all of its account holders.
 Of course, that is something that no Canadian financial institution can afford.

 Double-Check Your Citizenship Status

 Many people neglect to file their tax returns with the IRS because they are unaware of the filing obligations they have.
-This can be due to the lack of knowledge about the tax filing and reporting obligations required because of the dual citizenship status or due to the lack of knowledge that they are U.S. citizens (Accidental Americans).
-Some of dual citizens, even if they do realize after years of being a dual citizen that they have the U.S. tax filing and reporting responsibilities, may try to avoid the hassle and expense associated with catching up on delinquent tax returns and forms (such as FBAR).
+This can be due to the lack of knowledge about the tax filing and reporting obligations, as well as the lack of knowledge that they are U.S. citizens (Accidental Americans).
+Some dual citizens, even when they do realize that they may have or do have the U.S. tax filing and reporting responsibilities, may try to avoid the hassle and expense associated with catching up on delinquent tax returns and forms (such as FBAR).
 The time is running out for those taxpayers.

 Being a dual citizen and having various tax forms to file with more than one government means that you will have to follow two sets of rules and regulations.
-Such complicated tax compliance landscape usually results in added accounting fees.
+Such a complicated tax compliance landscape usually results in added tax return preparation and accounting fees.
 The U.S. tax law, especially, when it involves cross-border and international tax context, is complex.
 One way to reduce one’s tax compliance costs is to re-evaluate your investment strategy and simplify your investment portfolio.

 One viable strategy for dual citizens is to re-evaluate their investment portfolio and choose those investments that, while providing an acceptable return, do not lead to additional tax and compliance costs.
 They may also want to restructure their corporate ownership in some cases.